 Step 2: Roll the Roti

-Traditionally, Rotis are rolled on a round board called "Chakla" and rolled with a rolling pin called "Belan".
+Note: Traditionally, Rotis are rolled on a round board called "Chakla" and rolled with a rolling pin called "Belan".
 If you do not have the chakla, you can roll them directly on your kitchen countertops, marble boards, or pastry mats.

 Step 3: Cook the Roti

+Place the roti on a plate, facing up to the side that just cooked directly on the flame.
 Traditionally, ghee or oil is applied on the top surface of the Roti, although this step is optional.

 Serving

 Serve hot Rotis with Curries, Dals, along with Mango Pickle.
-Hot Roti with ghee also makes for a great breakfast in teh morning with a cup of chai.
+Hot Roti with ghee also makes for a great breakfast in the morning with a cup of chai.
 I often make a roti wrap with a veggie omelet or Egg Bhurji for lunch.

 Storing